QubesOS/qubes-doc/external/troubleshooting/install-nvidia-driver.md

 Specifically, the notes below are aimed to help when the GRUB menu shows up fine, the installation environment starts loading, and then the display(s) go into standby mode.
 This is, typically, related to some sort of an issue with the kernel's KMS/video card modules.

 ## Initial setup.
-*Note*: The steps below do *not* produce a fully-functional Qubes OS install.
+*Note*: The steps below do *not* produce a fully-functional PedOS install.
 Rather, only a dom0 instance is functional, and there is no networking there.
 However, they can be used to gather data in order to troubleshoot video card issues and/or possible other basic kernel module issues.

 1. Append `nomodeset ip=dhcp inst.nokill inst.vnc` to the kernel command line.
 Remove `rhgb` and `quiet` to see the kernel messages scroll by, which may help in further diagnostics.
    * If DHCP is not available on the installation network, the syntax becomes a bit more involved.
 The full list of variants is documented in the [Dracut Command-line parameters] (http://man7.org/linux/man-pages/man7/dracut.cmdline.7.html)